68th Annual Library Fair

 -

-EncyclopediasPlease do not leave books while the shed is unattended.
-If you have books to donate and the shed is not open you can still help the library by bringing your books to Inquiring Minds Bookstore (6 Church Street).
+If you have books to donate you can still help the library by bringing your books to Inquiring Minds Bookstore (6 Church Street).
 If you say they are for the library we will receive credits which help us replace lost or damaged books in our collection.

 -